oguzhan-yilmaz/balcony/docs/developing-terraform-import.md

 This means that in order to generate Terraform code for a resource, you'll need to have:
-- type and name of the resource that'll be used to generate the Terraform code for
+- `terraform type` and `name` of the resource that'll be used to generate the Terraform code for
 - the resource ID that'll be used to import the resource (which is different for each resource type)

 ### This is great, but...